1999 National League Division Series: Game 2

-Kenny Rogers took on Todd Stottlemyre, hoping to even the series before moving to New York.
+Kenny Rogers took on postseason veteran Todd Stottlemyre, who was hoping to even the series before moving to New York.
 Both pitchers were on even terms into the third inning.
 The Mets got on the board thanks to an RBI groundout by John Olerud in the third after Rickey Henderson hit a leadoff single, stole second and moved to third on a groundout.
 However, that was all the Mets got against Stottlemyre, who pitched 6 1/3 masterful innings.
 The Diamondbacks loaded the bases against Rogers in the bottom of the third after two outs on two singles and a hit-by-pitch.
 Then, Greg Colbrunn walked to tie the game at one.
 Steve Finley gave the Diamondbacks their first-ever postseason lead with a two-run single to right field.
-Then Finley had two more RBIs with a double to center in the fifth off of Pat Mahomes.
-In the seventh, the Diamondbacks loaded the bases on a walk, double and hit-by-pitch off of Octavio Dotel when Finley walked to force in a run, then Turner Ward's RBI groundout off of John Franco made it 7–1 Diamondbacks.
+Then Finley had two more RBIs with a double to center in the fifth off Pat Mahomes.
+In the seventh, the Diamondbacks loaded the bases on a walk, double and hit-by-pitch off Octavio Dotel when Finley walked to force in a run, then Turner Ward's RBI groundout off John Franco made it 7–1 Diamondbacks.
 The score would stand as the D'Backs evened the series at a game apiece.